-While ICOs (Initial Coin Offerings) are becoming a lot more popular in the recent years, they are facing regulatory challenges and were actually built for start ups and not already established companies.
-This means a solution for existing businesses was required and now there is indeed one in place – the Reverse ICO.
-This solution is fully compliant with all regulations and laws and this creates a new way for companies to issue securities, which are fully tradable.
-Reverse ICOs follow identical disclosures and regulations, however, instead of stock, they are issuing tokens to investors who are tech-savvy and ready to try something more innovative.
+While ICOs (Initial Coin Offerings) are becoming a lot more popular in recent years, they are facing regulatory challenges, and they were also built for start ups and not already established companies.
+This means a solution for existing businesses was required and now there is one in place – the Reverse ICO.
+This solution is fully compliant with all regulations and laws, and this creates a new way for companies to issue securities which are fully tradable.
+Reverse ICOs follow identical disclosures and regulations, however rather than stock, they are issuing tokens to investors who are tech-savvy and ready to try something more innovative.

 How Do Reverse ICOs Work?

 A Reverse ICO follows the same audits, diligence, best practices and SEC regulations as standard ICOs with the only difference being that instead of issuing stock certificates tokens are issued instead.
 Reverse ICOs are designed to meet the needs of successful existing companies which have solid revenue and are ready to launch themselves to the public.
 They are particularly useful in the case of VC portfolio company exits.
 Tokens are listed the secondary SEC certified exchanges to essentially create an alternative to the traditional stock market with a superior liquidity.
 Tokens can act as preferred, common or other innovative classes of equity.
 Investors in Reverse ICOs are also in a class of their own with rapidly growing portfolios and a greater interest in innovation than in financial statements allowing for reduced financial micromanagement and higher valuations.

 An Insight Into Securitized Tokens